Bruno, Duke of Saxony

 Bruno, also called Brun or Braun (c.
-830/840 – 2 February 880), a member of the Ottonian dynasty, was Duke of Saxony from 866 until his death.
+830/840 – 2 February 880), a member of the Ottonian dynasty, was Duke of Saxony from 866 until his death in 880.
 He is rated as an ancestor of the Brunonids, a cadet branch of the Ottonians, though an affiliation is uncertain.
-Bruno was killed fighting against Norse warriors in the Battle of Luneburg Heath and is venerated as one of the Ebsdorf Martyrs.
+Bruno was killed fighting against Norse warriors in the Battle of Lüneburg Heath and is venerated as one of the Ebsdorf Martyrs.

 Life

-He was the eldest son of the Saxon count Liudolf (died 866) and his wife, Oda of Billung.
+He was the eldest son of the Saxon count Liudolf (died 866) and his wife, Oda.
 His father held large estates in Eastphalia along the Leine river, where in 852 he founded the Brunshausen monastery.
 Bruno succeeded his father and is mentioned as a count in 877.